masaochi/TC/docs/how_to_use.rst

 Any exchange-correlation energy functionals can be used as long as one can get one-electron orbitals.
 Please note the following issues in QE calculation:

+- It is recommended to perform QE calculation in the same environment for Fortran90 as TC++ because TC++ reads binary files containing wave-function data dumped by QE.
+In TC++, Fortran90 is used only for this purpose.

 - Set ``wfcdir`` to be the same as ``outdir`` to ensure that the xml and wfc files (see below) are dumped in the same directory.
   Since this is the default setting for ``wfcdir`` in QE, there is no need to specify ``wfcdir`` in the input file, at present.